ahmed-ateya1/TwitterClone-API/README.md

 - **SQL Server**: Relational database used for storing data.
 - **JWT & Refresh Token**: For secure user authentication and session management.
 - **LINQ**: Used for querying the database in a more readable manner.
-- **Clean Architecture**: To ensure a well-structured and maintainable codebase.
-- **N-Tier Architecture**: Separate layers for data access, business logic, and presentation.
-- **Onion Architecture**: Applied to manage dependency inversions and ensure a loosely coupled system.
-- **Unit of Work**: To manage transactions, ensuring data consistency.
-- **Generic Repository**: Provides a reusable way to perform CRUD operations.
-- **Logging (Serilog)**: For logging and tracking errors, exceptions, and system events.
 - **SignalR**: For real-time updates of likes, comments, notifications, followers, and more.
+- **Logging (Serilog)**: For structured logging and tracking system events.
 - **ASP.NET Identity**: For managing user roles and authentication.

+### Code Architecture:
+- **Clean Architecture**: To ensure a well-structured and maintainable codebase by following separation of concerns and dependency inversion principles.
+- **N-Tier Architecture**: Implementing separate layers for data access, business logic, and presentation.
+- **Onion Architecture**: Managing dependency inversions, ensuring a loosely coupled system.
+- **Unit of Work**: To manage transactions and ensure data consistency across operations.
+- **Generic Repository**: Provides a reusable way to perform CRUD operations.

 ### Features:
 - **User Authentication**: Registration, login, role management, and JWT-based authentication.